Graylog2/graylog-schema/source/schema/entities/alert.rst

 ============

  - For messages that are an alert, such as an IDS alert
- - For Vendor alert serverity levels the vendro_event_severity* fields will be used
+ - For Vendor alert severity levels the vendor_event_severity* fields will be used

 .. csv-table:: Alert Fields